 Natalie has been described as a tough, no-nonsense innovative and creative leader.
 She oversaw and managed the launch of new technology into the LA Times call center-Call Based Routing.
 She is the brainchild of the LA Times Kids Reading Page, in which she originally coined the name, Kid Sense.
-While serving as Associate Publisher of the LA Weekly, arguably the world’s largest alternative newspaper, she teamed with editorial to usher in the first magazine style alternative news look & feel which has now been duplicated across the country.
+While serving as Associate Publisher of the LA Weekly, arguably the world’s largest alternative newspaper, she teamed with editorial to usher in the first magazine style alternative news look & feel which was duplicated across the country.

 Natalie is featured as a contributing author in the book: Yes You Can!
 Reaching Your Potential While Achieving Greatness published in 2010.
-She was the lead visionary to develop the book: Million Dollar Conversation, Women Entrepreneurs Share Strategies for Mastering Business, Life, and Relationships, which published in 2011.
+She was the lead visionary to develop the book: Million Dollar Conversation, Women Entrepreneurs Share Strategies for Mastering Business, Life, and Relationships, which was published in 2011.
 In 2012, Natalie became a contributing author of Life Moments for Women.

 About David Miller

 As co-owner of the OurWeekly group of newspapers in Los Angeles since its inception in 2004, David Miller has developed successful sales strategies and marketing plans for the popular weekly periodical.

 In addition to the flagship Los Angeles newspaper, there is now an Antelope Valley edition of the weekly and two magazines.
 He serves as publisher of the company’s two magazines—Healthier You Magazine, a bi-monthly high glossy healthcare magazine dedicated to the African American community and Careers and Education, a 5 1/2 by 8 1/2 informational publication.

 In 2011, the company boldly defied the economic doldrums the country and the county was experiencing to launch the West Coast Expo, a three-day event that focused on business, technology, and green sustainability.
 It also featured segments on healthy living via food and other products.